grompe/BTWTweak/README.md

 - Potash and ash can be used as a fertilizer for farmland or planter.
 It can simply be dropped on the top of the block, like bonemeal.

-- Stoked cauldron can make glue from 8 bones or 24 bone meal.
+- Stoked cauldron can make glue from 64 bone meal.

 - Wool blocks can be boiled in a stoked cauldron to retrieve components.